-The State Government is developing a plan to build an inclusive community which supports and empowers people with disability.
+The State Government is developing a 10-year State Disability Plan (the Plan) to build an inclusive community which supports and empowers people with disability.

 The aim is to engage, listen and understand the needs of the community - including people with disability, their families and carers as well as those working in the sector.
 Importantly, it is not just for people with disability, but for all Western Australians who want to live in an inclusive community.

 Consultation with the community will take place through 2019 in a variety of forms through three stages.
 The first two stages - Defining a 10-year Vision and Exploring our Community - are complete.

 The third stage - Building a 10-year Plan - has commenced and is centred around an approach of co-design.

 The process to Build a 10-year Plan is underway and includes an approach of co-design where people with disability are at the centre of the process.
 Communities is partnering with People with disabilities WA (PWdWA), and also undertaking additional consultation to build on the 1600 ideas received through Exploring our Community.

 This co-design process will make the voices and experiences of people with disability central in developing the State Disability Plan.

 The co-design group have considered emerging themes from Exploring our Community, identifying priorities, gaps and key themes.